AnyBody/tutorials/A_study_of_studies/intro.md

 of pointers.
 If not, think of a pointer as a reference to something defined elsewhere.
 When you access it, you're actually interacting with what it points to.

-You can choose to point to some subfolders of `MyModel` instead of the entire model.
-This means the study would work on just a subset of the model, which can be useful in certain cases.
-For example, you might want to compare two nearly identical models.
-In this case, you can put all common parts in one folder and the distinctive parts in separate folders.
-Then, you can create two studies that reference the common part and their respective distinctive parts.

 ## Elements of a Study